Delaware Water Gap National Recreation Area: Tocks Island Dam project

 The Delaware River is prone to floods—some resulting from seasonal snow melt or rain run-off from heavy rainstorms.
 However, record flooding occurred in August 1955 in the aftermath of two separate hurricanes (Hurricane Connie and Hurricane Diane) that passed over the area within the span of one week.
 On 19 August 1955, the river gauge at Riegelsville, Pennsylvania recorded that the Delaware River reached a crest of 38.85 feet, or 16.85 feet above flood stage.

 A project to dam the river near Tocks Island was in the works before the 1955 floods.
 But several deaths and severe damages resulting from these floods brought the issue of flood control to the national level.
 The U.S. Army Corps of Engineers proposed the construction of the dam, which would have created a 37-mile (60-km) long lake between Pennsylvania and New Jersey, with depths of up to 140 feet.
 The area around the lake would be established as the Tocks Island National Recreation Area under the oversight of the National Park Service, to offer recreation activities such as hunting, hiking, fishing, and boating.
 In addition to flood control and recreation, the dam would be used to generate hydroelectric power and provide a clean water supply to New York City and Philadelphia.

 Starting in 1960, the present-day area of the Recreation Area was acquired for the Army Corps of Engineers through eminent domain.
-Approximately 15,000 people were displaced by the condemnation of personal property along the Delaware River and the surrounding area.
+Approximately 15,000 people were displaced by the condemnation of property along the Delaware River and the surrounding area.
 An estimated 3,000 to 5,000 dwellings and outbuildings were demolished in preparation for the dam project and subsequent flooding of the valley.
 This included many irreplaceable historical sites and structures connected with the valley's Native American and colonial heritage.